andrei021/100-days-of-code/r1-log.md

 • Built a mini app.

 ### Day 47
-• Built a mini song app bt using linked lists.
+• Built a mini song app by using linked lists.

 ### Day 48
 • Finished section 8 (Arrays, Java inbuilt Lists, Autoboxing and Unboxing).